zhpinkman/armed-bandit/results/part2/README.md

 ### Results part 2

 In this part, we have designed an environment where an agent tries to find the best waiting time for bus considering the amount of money the agent wants to save and also the time when it arrive at university to attend the class.
+Note that because of the stochasticness that this task has, some of the rates or results may vary slightly.

 First, the rewards, utility function and other chief points are mentioned and justified.
 After that, we will illustrate the agent's performance exploiting two different policies which were used to choose the best action regarding the propensity of the agent to arrive sooner or later or save more moeney.
 We used `UCB` and `epsilon greedy` policies to choose between our available arms.